 I purchased a couple of photography books and read them over and over and I decided not to join camera clubs.
 I made the decision to just go and practice with my camera.

 What advice can you share with someone who would like to break into the photography scene?

-Photography is so rewarding and my advice to anyone is love what you see and try and capture that moment and never give up if you get disappointments from nature.
+Photography is so rewarding and my advice to anyone who loves what you see and try and capture that moment and never give up if you get disappointments from nature.

 Your use of light and color is truly exceptional.
 Is there a secret you can share that may help explain how your photos look so vibrant and interesting?

 I’m very lucky to live in Dorset and the light is wonderful.
-My advise to photographers is to travel to different locations because the sun is constantly moving.
+My advice to photographers is to travel to different locations because the sun is constantly moving.